IoTcloudServe/the-3rd-collaboration-community-meeting/README.md

 **Time:** 8:30 - 16:00 HR.
 (Social Dinner: 16:00 - 19:00 HR.
 (Thailand.
 Laos))

-**Venues**: Real-time video conference joining 5 countries
+**Venues**: Real-time video conference joining 5 countries include
-- Faculty of Engineering at Chulalongkorn University (CU), Thailand
+> - Faculty of Engineering at Chulalongkorn University (CU), Thailand
-- Gwangju Institue of Science and Technology (GIST), South Korea
+> - Gwangju Institue of Science and Technology (GIST), South Korea
-- Faculty of Engineering at National University of Laos (NUOL), Laos
+> - Faculty of Engineering at National University of Laos (NUOL), Laos
-- The University of Tokyo, Japan
+> - The University of Tokyo, Japan
-- University of Malaya, Malaysia
+> - University of Malaya, Malaysia